tjex/dotf/README.md

 worktree = "/Users/<user>" # note: must be absolute path (no $HOME, ~/, etc.. yet) gitdir = "/Users/<user>/.cfg/" # the bare git repo root
 origin = "<read+write url for origin>" # eg, git@yourhost.com:user/dotfiles
-batch-commit-message = "batch dotf update" # used by `dotf sm --prime` for submodule commit message
+batch-commit-message = "batch dotf update" # used by `dotf m --prime` for module commit message modules = ["~/path/to/repo1", "~/path/to/repo2"] # like git submodles, but not a part of  the bare repo
 ```

 For example, my config